Composer

 studies and she gave more and more comments.
 She also started playing

 my music in little concerts here and there, and arranging things.
+That’s

-had at that time — an enormous joy of looking at music!
+at that time — an enormous joy of looking at music!

 Then I had the whole war away from music.
 I stayed in France until

 Paris was taken by Germans.
-I got out and got to this country, and
+I got out and got to this country, and was

-was drafted and went back and was attached to the French Army for the whole
+drafted and went back and was attached to the French Army for the whole

 war.